-If your doctor recommends an appointment 4-6 weeks after surgery, please call the office soon after surgery to schedule it.
-The doctor may choose to have a nurse call for a post-surgery check instead of coming to the office.
+If your doctor recommends a postoperative appointment 4-6 weeks after surgery, please call the office soon after surgery to schedule the appointment.
+The doctor may choose to have a nurse call for a postoperative check instead of coming into the office for an appointment.
 This call will be placed 4-6 weeks after surgery.
-If an appointment is needed after speaking with the nurse, the nurse will let you know that and will schedule the appointment.
+If an appointment is needed after speaking with the nurse, the nurse will let you know this and will schedule the appointment.